 Ways to use Good-Gums for periodontitis:

-There are oral hygiene practices that you can do at home, and if you are diligent they are likely to prevent the formation of new deposits of tartar dental calculus.
+There are oral hygiene practices that you can do at home, and if you are diligent they are likely to reduce and even prevent the formation of new deposits of tartar dental calculus.
 But if you’ve been told to see a periodontist, these practices by themselves may not be enough to turn around your oral health.
 You may have extensive tartar deposits well below the gum line, down in deep gum pockets, where aggressive anaerobic bacteria can thrive.
 Your periodontal disease may have caused so much damage to tooth-supporting structures that surgical intervention is necessary.
 In these cases, home hygiene practices alone “just won’t cut it.”

 The aim of careful oral hygiene at home is to disrupt and remove from the teeth and gums any organized plaque formations, before they can start absorbing minerals from the saliva and transforming into tartar (dental calculus).
 Tartar is an extremely hard calcification that is cemented tightly to teeth at the gum line, and whose acidic content causes both lesions in gums and also cavities (caries) in teeth.
 It becomes a stronghold from which bacteria can multiply and infect gums and teeth.
 Some of the bacteria normally present in the mouth form a soft sticky biofilm of plaque in just hours, and then in a little more than a day, the plaque starts absorbing minerals and calcifying into tartar.
 Disrupting the plaque formations regularly and while they are still soft prevents them from transforming into tartar.
 This is a necessary prerequisite to preventing a recurrence of periodontal disease.